 1/ A tweetstorm about “Thermodynamic neutrality” and how a place like the province of Québec, can help makes blockchains more decentralized.

 2/ Thermodynamic is at the core of the proof of work (POW) protocol.
-You have to invest in electricity in order to get gain coins/tokens.
+You have to invest in electricity in order to get coins/tokens.
 There is no way around the fact that hashing power requires electricity and that processors dissipate a lot of heat.

-3/ Thermodynamic neutrality is a principle that states that anyone who wants to leverage electricity to do mining (or any other heavy processing tasks) on blockchains should have the same right and the same pricing deal than other (bigger) competitors.
+3/ Thermodynamic neutrality is a principle that states that anyone who wants to leverage electricity to do mining (or any other heavy processing tasks) on blockchains should have the same right and the same pricing deal as other (bigger) competitors.

 4/ I believe Enthusiasts should start to stand for Thermodynamic neutrality in places like the province of Québec in Canada where there are excellent prices for certain industries like data centers.